DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 - Increase `Maxiter` and `Maxfeval` to provide more time for the optimizer to converge
 - Increase `Number of samples` to improve accuracy of Monte Carlo risk estimation

+### Seeing yellow

+If the results of your optimization look close to successful but aren't quite there yet, try increasing:

+- Rerun the simulation only with the intervention set to the optimal value and with *more number of samples*
+- `Maxiter` and `Maxfeval`.

 ### Double check your inputs

 - Does your model configuration have the correct parameter values and initial states?
 Are the distributions around your uncertain parameters reasonable or too large?